 “Building on our successful aquaculture and fisheries businesses, plus our ocean stewardship efforts through our involvement with MAMKA, this is a wonderful opportunity to advance Miawpukek participation in the new ocean economy.
 Our relationship with Horizon Maritime has been built over time and it is clear that our values match in a way that will benefit our community, our industry, our province and be an example for our country.”-Chief Mi’sel Joe

-Miawpukek Horizon operates in the space of innovation and sustainability.
-Currently project participants in two Ocean Supercluster Projects:
+Miawpukek Horizon operates in the space of innovation and sustainability:

 Smart Protective Coatings Project